Nurhachius: Discovery and naming

 The genus was named in 2005 by Wang Xiaolin, Alexander Kellner, Zhou Zhonghe and Diogenes de Almeida Campos.
 The type species is Nurhachius ignaciobritoi.
 The genus name refers to Nurhaci, the first emperor of the Qing Dynasty, whose original power base encompassed the region where the fossil was found.
 The specific name honors the late Brazilian paleontologist Ignácio Aureliano Machado Brito, who pioneered the study of pterosaurs in his country.

-Nurhachius was first described based on its holotype fossil, IVPP V-13288, a partial skull and skeleton.
+Nurhachius was first described based on the specimen IVPP V-13288, a partial skull and skeleton.
 A second specimen, LPM 00023, was later referred to the species.

 In 2019, a second species was named: Nurhachius luei.
 The specific name honors the late Lü Junchang.
 It is based on the holotype BPMC-0204 from the lower Jiufotang Formation, a skull with lower jaws and seven neck vertebrae.

 In 2023, a specimen representing an adult istiodactylid with a 1.6 meter-wingspan was assigned to Nurhachius sp. and described from the Jingangshan Member of the upper part of the Yixian Formation, representing the geologically oldest known record of the genus.